gabits17/Mindustry-Add-ons-SE-Project/SE202526/Milestone3/UserStory1/US1 Use Case Textual Description.md

 	- *Secondary*: None
 - **Pre-Conditions**: None
 - **Main Flow**:
-	1. The use case starts when the player requests an action to be redone (keybind for example)
+	1. The use case starts when the player requests an action to be redone (keybind, for example)
 	2. <mark style="background: #FFB86CA6;">The system removes the undone action from its stack</mark>
 	3. <mark style="background: #BBFABBA6;">Include Add Done Action</mark>
 - **Alternative Flows**